Band Camp 2026

 Why are the rehearsal times different?

 Rehearsal times vary due to the need to coordinate with several other groups on campus for facility use.
 Oak Hills has many groups sharing the same facilities, and we also have to navigate our school schedule and off campus groups that use our campus.
-Almost every other group has priority over the band so we’re limited to whatever times are leftover to rehearse.

 If my child is feeling sick, can they sit out?